raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 --- collapse ---
 ---
-title: What lenses are used on the real Astro Pis?
+title: What camera and lenses are used on the real Astro Pis?
 ---

-TODO: add a bit about the lenses.

 The camera sensor in the ESA kit is the same high-quality camera as the one found in the new Astro Pis on the ISS.
 You can read the [documentation about the HQ camera](https://www.raspberrypi.org/documentation/hardware/camera/), and a lot of detailed technical information can also be found in [the relevant section of the PiCamera library documentation](https://picamera.readthedocs.io/en/latest/fov.html#camera-hardware).

+All Life On Earth experiments will use a [5mm Kowa Lens](https://lenses.kowa-usa.com/10mp-jc10m-series/397-lm5jc10m.html), which has a large aperture range.
+All Life in Space experiments will use the [6mm Raspberry Pi lens](https://uk.farnell.com/raspberry-pi/rpi-6mm-lens/rpi-6mm-wide-angle-lens/dp/3381607).
+In all experiments the focal length will be set to infinity due to the altitude.
 ---/collapse---